stenbergd/imageanalysis_fman20_demo/README.md

 # Image Analysis FMAN20 Demo Code ported to Python

 FMAN20 is an image analysis course at LTH, Lund University.
+The course web site is here: http://www.ctr.maths.lu.se/course/newimagean/

 For educational purposes, a number of illustrative demo scripts were developed to run in MATLAB.